open-electrons/.github/profile/README.md

 ## Hi there 👋

 You have reached the open-electrons organization page.
-This is an attempt to provice a reference implementation to the OCPP Protocol,
+This is an attempt to provice a reference implementation to the OCPP Protocol, add layers and the whole ecosystem around e-mobility.

 <!--